ibm-cloud-docs/vpc/managing-placement-groups.md

 The VPC must exist before you create a placement group.
 If the VPC is not created first, you receive an error when you create the placement group and the placement group is not created.
 {: important}

-## Creating the placement group with the UI
+## Creating the placement group in the UI
 {: #creating-placement-group-UI}
 {: ui}